 photos, clothings, and memorabilia is available.
 They are

 scattered around inside and outside the track.
-Some, such as
+The big

 Website: Brickyard Gift Store On-line

-areas outside the track selling souvenir t-shirts for $10.
-These will be
+areas outside the track selling souvenir t-shirts for $5 or 10.

 Children under 6 FREE